Marc Arsell Robinson

 Bio

 Marc Arsell Robinson (he/him/his) earned his PhD in American Studies from Washington State University in 2012.
 His research focuses on the Civil Rights and Black Power Movements in the Pacific Northwest.
 He came to California State University, San Bernardino (CSUSB) in 2018 and teaches courses on African American and US History.
-In addition to his faculty role at CSUSB, in fall 2022 he will be Visiting Fellow in Equity, Justice, and Inclusion at the University of Oregon’s Clark Honors College.
+In addition to his faculty role at CSUSB, in fall 2022, he was the Visiting Fellow in Equity, Justice, and Inclusion at the University of Oregon’s Clark Honors College (announcement | article).

 His has published two, single-author, scholarly articles: “The Black Campus Movement in the Evergreen State: The Black Student Union at the University of Washington and Washington State University, 1967-1969,” in the Pacific Northwest Quarterly 103:2 (Spring 2012): pp. 55-66, and “Black Student Unions to the Gang of Four: Interracial Alliances and Community Organizing from San Francisco to Seattle,” in California History, Vol. 98, No. 2 (Summer 2021), pp. 24–49.
 Also, Robinson co-authored an article on using primary sources in teaching: Hauck, Janet and Marc Robinson, “Of Primary Importance: Applying the New Literary Guidelines,” in Reference Services Review Vol. 46 No. 2, (Aug 2018), pp. 217-241.